reflectoring/reflectoring.github.io/content/blog/2022/2022-01-22-getting-started-with-amazon-SQS.md

 **ReceiveMessageWaitTimeSeconds**: The length of time for which a message receiver waits for a message to arrive.
 This value defaults to `0` and can take any value from `0` to `20` seconds.

-**Short and long polling**:Amazon SQS uses short polling and long polling mechanisms to receive messages from a queue.
+**Short and long polling**: Amazon SQS uses short polling and long polling mechanisms to receive messages from a queue.
 Short polling returns immediately, even if the message queue being polled is empty, while long polling does not return a response until a message arrives in the message queue, or the long polling period expires.
-Queues use short polling by default.
+The SQS client uses short polling by default.
 Long polling is preferable to short polling in most cases.

 ## Creating a Standard SQS Queue

 We can use the [Amazon SQS console](https://console.aws.amazon.com/sqs/#/create-queue) to create standard queues and FIFO queues.
 The console provides default values for all settings except for the queue name.

-However, for our examples, we will use [AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html) to create our queues and send and receive messages.

-So we will use the AWS Java SDK and add it as a Maven dependency.
-The AWS SDK for Java simpliﬁes the use of AWS Services by providing a set of libraries that are based on common design patterns familiar to Java developers.
+However, for our examples, we will use the [AWS SDK for Java](https://docs.aws.amazon.com/sdk-for-java/latest/developer-guide/home.html) to create our queues and send and receive messages.
+The AWS SDK for Java simplifies the use of AWS Services by providing a set of libraries that are based on common design patterns familiar to Java developers.

 Let us first add the following Maven dependency in our `pom.xml`: